SpectraL519/cpp-gl/docs/core_util_types.md

 The library relies heavily on concepts and type traits evaluated at compile-time to make the code more robust and readable and to reduce some of the overhead associated with abstraction.

-The common concepts and type traits used in the library are defined in the `gl::type_traits` namespace and most of them are declared in the [gl/types/traits/concepts.hpp](/include/gl/types/traits/concepts.hpp) header file.
+The common concepts and type traits used in the library are defined in the `gl::traits` namespace and most of them are declared in the [gl/traits.hpp](/include/gl/traits.hpp) header file.

 <br />
 <br />